Kings Row

-Kings Row is a 1942 film starring Ann Sheridan, Robert Cummings, Ronald Reagan and Betty Field that tells a story of young people growing up in a small American town at the turn of the twentieth century.
-The picture was directed by Sam Wood.
-The film was adapted by Casey Robinson from a best-selling 1940 novel of the same name by Henry Bellamann.
+Kings Row is a 1942 American psychological romantic period drama film starring Ann Sheridan, Robert Cummings, Ronald Reagan and Betty Field that tells a story of young people growing up in a small American town at the turn of the twentieth century.

+It was directed by Sam Wood and was adapted by Casey Robinson from a best-selling 1940 novel of the same name by Henry Bellamann.
 The musical score was composed by Erich Wolfgang Korngold, and the cinematographer was James Wong Howe.
 The supporting cast features Charles Coburn, Claude Rains, Judith Anderson and Maria Ouspenskaya.

 Plot

 In the small midwestern town of Kings Row, five children grow up together in the 1890s: Parris Mitchell, a polite, clever little boy who lives with his grandmother; pretty blonde Cassandra Tower, daughter of the secretive Dr. Alexander Tower and a mother that is seen only through the upstairs window; the orphaned but wealthy and fun-loving Drake McHugh who is best friends with Parris; Louise Gordon, daughter of the town physician Dr. Henry Gordon; and the tomboy Randy Monaghan, from the wrong side of the tracks, whose father, Tom, is a railroad worker.